-One of the easiest ways to break into the nursing field is by becoming a CNA, or Certified Nursing Assistant.
-Depending on the circumstances, you may be able to become a licensed CNA in as little as three to six weeks.
+A relatively easy way to break into the nursing line of work is by becoming a CNA, or Certified Nursing Assistant.
+Depending on the circumstances, you may be able to become a licensed CNA in as little as four to six weeks.
 This implies that the requirements aren't too stringent, but that's not the case.
 In reality, aspiring CNAs must meet many different requirements to earn their certifications and apply for work.
-The article familiarizes you with the top requirements for becoming a CNA to have the easiest time possible.
+The article familiarizes you with the top requirements for becoming a CNA to have an easy time.

 Top 6 Requirements for Becoming a CNA